Salty-Shio/learning-go/notes.md

 }
 ```

-For an array you can do the following.
+For an array we can do the following.

 ```go
 for index, value := range intSlice {